postmanlabs/labs-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 "recurring "
 ```

-## Get the string after the first occurance of a pattern
+## Get the string after the first occurrence of a pattern

 ### FQL